Friday, 21 March 2025

 The miniatures in the batallions are plastic Perry miniatures while the skirmish screen is from Piano Wargames, in metal.
 The units are 32 men per batallion, on 4 bases of 60mm width.

-Burgundian Ordonnance Longbowmen
+Burgundian Ordonance Longbowmen

 Some more Burgundians for the collection.
 Here are two units of longbowen, probably English in Burgundian service.
 Once again the miniatures are from the Perry plastic box set, 20 men per unit on 200x50mm.